ardarm/terraform-aws-wordpress/README.md

 terraform apply
 ```

 Notes : Please wait untill the provisioning finished.
-Refer to the ELB dnsname for the Wordpress link URL.
+Refer to the `wordpress_dnsname` for the Wordpress link URL.

 **Components Created**
 ----------